paduagroup/pol_openmm/build-openmm.md

     conda install -c conda-forge openmm cudatoolkit=9.2

-This would be the simplest way to install OpenMM.
+This would be the simplest and recommended way to install OpenMM.

 For more control, OpenMM can be compiled from source, which should be straightforward (instructions below).

-There is one detail: the latest OpenMM versions may produce code with `--arch=sm_75` or later, which is not supported in CUDA 9.2.
-It is therefore necessary to modify one file in the source code in order to specify `--arch=sm_70` (which corresponds to the previous generation of architecture named Volta, e.g. the V100 cards).
+### Test the installation

+        ssh machine-with-GPU
+        python -m openmm.testInstallation

 ## Installation on IDRIS

 The Jean Zay machine has V100 cards, so the recipe for the PSMN may well work there.
 I don't know what CUDA version they have.

+## Installation on the PSMN

+The PSMN has 40 NVIDIA RTX 2080Ti GPUs, which are fast in single and mixed precision.
+Mixed precision is a great choice for MD.

+The 2080 cards are of Turing architecture, ideally used with the CUDA 10 (or later) toolkit of drivers and compilers.
+The optimum compilation flag for these cards is `--arch=sm_75`.

+The PSMN machines have CUDA 9.2 and an upgrade seems unlikely.
+The latest OpenMM versions may produce code with `--arch=sm_75` or later, which is not supported in CUDA 9.2 (this was true for OpenMM 7.5.0; it is possible that a binary installation works fine for OpenMM 7.6).
+It is therefore necessary to modify one file in the source code in order to specify `--arch=sm_70` (which corresponds to the previous generation of architecture named Volta, e.g. the V100 cards).

 ## Compilation of OpenMM on the PSMN